-PGNiG's monthly average share in gas imports to Poland
+PGNiG's monthly average share in gas imports to Poland\

-- Since August 1st 2014, PGNiG Group's gas sales volumes have included both PGNiG SA's sales through the exchange and PGNiG OD's sales to end customers and on the exchange. - PGNiG OD's sales include nitrogen-rich gas, presented in the table as Group E gas equivalent. - From January 2013 to December 2014, PGNiG's share in gas imports to Poland fell by 12 pp to 79.7%.
-The figure does not reflect the Company's market share. - and is attributable to growing activity of other players on the gas market undergoing deregulation, including end users.
-This in turn was caused by low gas prices recorded in Q3 2014 on Western markets, which are not regulated. - The data in the chart is based on information on gas volumes transmitted through interconnectors, published by OGP Gaz-System, and illustrates PGNiG SA's share in gas flows into Poland (excluding transit volumes carried via the Yamal pipeline, but including gas imported to Poland by other entities for further export).
+- From January 2013 to March 2015, PGNiG's share in gas imports to Poland fell by 6 pp to 85.8%.
+The figure does not reflect the Company's market share, - and is attributable to growing activity of other players on the gas market undergoing deregulation, including end users. - The data in the chart is based on information on gas volumes transmitted through interconnectors, published by OGP Gaz-System, and illustrates PGNiG SA's share in gas flows into Poland (excluding transit volumes carried via the Yamal pipeline, but including gas imported to Poland by other entities for further export).

-Gas market deregulation is affecting

-PGNiG's market shares and sales structure
+Gas market deregulation is affecting PGNiG's market shares and sales structure